cooper/ferret/doc/intro/20-gather.md

 [`gather`](../Keywords.md#gather) constructs a list by pushing the values of each [`take`](#take) that occurs within its body.

-`gather` constructs are standard expressions and can therefore be used in assignments, function calls, and almost anywhere else.
+These blocks are expressions and can therefore be used in assignments, function calls, and almost anywhere else that a value is accepted.

 ```
 $evenSingleDigits = gather {